dperish/vscode-typescript-lite-boilerplate/README.md

 ## Notes ##
 - The .gitignore file is configured to ignore *.js and *.js.map files.
-- Only tested on Windows 10, where Visual Studio 2015 has previously been installed.
+- Only tested on Windows 10, where Visual Studio 2015 had previously been installed.
 - TypeScript must be installed with npm even if its already been installed by a full version of Visual Studio.
 Otherwise the tsc.exe watch [-w] argument will fail

 ## Related Documentation ##